jeffreylanters/awesome-unity-packages/README.md

 # Awesome Unity Packages

 Inspired on many other [Awesome](https://github.com/sindresorhus/awesome) lists.
+Many of these awesome packages can be found on the awesome platform [OpenUPM](https://openupm.com).
 Please take a quick gander at the [contribution guidelines](https://github.com/jeffreylanters/awesome-unity-packages/blob/main/CONTRIBUTING.md) first.
 Thanks to all [contributors](https://github.com/jeffreylanters/awesome-unity-packages/graphs/contributors), you're awesome!
 If you've noticed a package on the list that is no longer maintained or is not a good fit, please submit a pull request to improve to keep things awesome.
 Thank you!

 ## Animation and Tweening